songyahui/Timed_Verification/paper/Response.md

 with the different semantics of the logic and extra operators.
 These achievements are considered to be the contributions of the TRS in the current paper.
 The detailed technical differences can be spotted in the rewriting rules in each paper (Sec.
-5 in current paper vs. Sec.
+5 in the current paper vs. Sec.
 5 in [Song & Chin 2020]).

-Lastly, we acknowledge that our current work is an extensions of [Song & Chin 2020], and we sincerely thank our reviews of pointing it out, which should have explained better in the submission.
+Lastly, we acknowledge that our current work is an extension of [Song & Chin 2020], and we sincerely thank our reviews for pointing it out, which should have been explained better in the submission.

 #### +P1: The code in Fig. 1 says that addNSugar will emit the event Sugar after at least n time units.
-But the text (lines 63-68) seems to indicate that n portions of Sugar will be added, ie Sugar will be emitted n times.
+But the text (lines 63-68) indicates that n portions of Sugar will be added, i.e., Sugar will be emitted n times.

 Event `Sugar` denotes the completion of the whole sugar addition phase (which adds n portions of Sugar in total).
 We will change `Sugar` to `EndSugar` (as suggested by our review A) and revise the explanations.

 #### +P2: line 90 “valid traces \Phi' … why “valid”?
 I thought that \Phi' is the specification of the program.
 Are some traces invalid?
 If so, where is the term "invalid trace" defined?

 $\Phi^\prime$ indeed is the specification of the program.
-In another word, it is an over-approximation (or superset per se) of all the desired/expected behaviours.
+In other words, it is an over-approximation (or superset per se) of all the desired/expected behaviors.
 We consider any unexpected traces are `invalid`.

 #### P4 line 312, you are talking of assignments \alpha^*, but you do not define them anywhere.